The Handmaid's Tale: Luke

-Professor Pieixoto

-Pieixoto is the "co-discoverer [with Professor Knotly Wade] of Offred's tapes".
-In his presentation at an academic conference set in 2195, he talks about "the 'Problems of Authentication in Reference to The Handmaid's Tale.
-Pieixoto is the person who is retelling Offred's story, and so makes the narration even more unreliable than it was originally.

 Aunt Lydia

-Aunt Lydia appears in flashbacks where her instructions frequently haunt Offred.
-Aunt Lydia works at the 'Red Center' where women receive instructions for a life as a Handmaid.
+Aunt Lydia works at the 'Red Centre' where women receive instructions for a life as a Handmaid.
 Throughout the narrative, Aunt Lydia's pithy pronouncements on the code of conduct for the Handmaids shed light on the philosophy of subjugation of women practised in Gilead.
 Aunt Lydia appears to be a true believer of Gilead's religious philosophy and seems to take her job as a genuine calling.

-In the sequel The Testaments, however, Aunt Lydia is revealed to have been aiding anti-Gilead resistance networks.
+In Atwood's sequel, The Testaments, Aunt Lydia is revealed to have been aiding anti-Gilead resistance networks.
 Her actions in releasing internal information to selected contacts instigates an internal purge that demolishes Gilead's ability to function and restores the United States.
 She also writes an autobiography of her life, which she hides in a copy of Cardinal John Henry Newman's Apologia Pro Vita Sua in the restricted section of the Ardua Hall library.

 Cora

-A Martha (female domestic servants are called Marthas) who works at the Commander's house because she is infertile.
+Cora is a Martha who works at the Commander's house because she is infertile.
 She hopes that Offred will get pregnant as she desires to help raise a child.
-She is friendly towards Offred and even covers up for her when she finds her lying on the floor one morning—a suspicious occurrence by Gilead's standards, worthy of being reported.
+She is friendly towards Offred and covers up for her when she finds her lying on the floor one morning—a suspicious occurrence by Gilead's standards, worthy of being reported.

 Rita

 Rita is a Martha at the Commander's house.
-Her job is cooking and housekeeping and she is one of the members of the "household".
-At the start of the novel, Rita has a contempt for Offred and though she is responsible for keeping Offred well fed, she believes a Handmaid should prefer going to the Colonies over working as a sexual slave.
+Her job is cooking and housekeeping and she is one of the members of the household.
+At the start of the novel, Rita has a contempt for Offred and, though she is responsible for keeping Offred well fed, she believes a Handmaid should prefer going to the Colonies over working as a sexual slave.